 Week 1: Genome Analytics

 Any tasks that you will be asked to do will be wrapped and styled as this section.
-If you are asked to answer any questions or report findings, please do so in the included docs/week#_tasks.Rmd.
+Answer any questions found in the associated docs/week#_tasks.ipynb.

 All other text will be directions or other explanatory text that you should read.